CodingItWrong/outsidein.dev/docs/vue/5-writing-data.md

      });
 ```

-CHECK THAT DISPATCH RETURNS A PROMISE—seems like our implementation does not.
-Do I need to change anything?

 This ensures the API call promise resolves, and provides a restaurant record for it.
 We also add a different restaurant to the pre-existing list of restaurants in the store.
 Save the file and the tests should still pass.

 Now we're ready to specify that the returned restaurant is added to the store: